Chewning History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Chewning is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Chewning family lived in Somerset.
-The family was originally from the area of Cheux, near Carne, Normandy, and it from a reference to this location that the name derives.
+The family was originally from the area of Cheux, near Carne, Normandy.
+Alternatively, the name could have been from Eu in Normandy, commonly called la Ville d'Eu.

 Early Origins of the Chewning family

 The surname Chewning was first found in Somerset, at Chew Magna, a parish, and anciently a borough and market-town, in the union of Clutton, hundred of Chew or at Chew-Stoke, a parish, in the union of Clutton, hundred of Chew.